-^{78.} Powell, supra note 72, at 903-04 (explaining that the Framers shared the general common law view that interpretation would depend upon the "intrinsic" meaning of words in the constitutional text, not the Framers' intentions).
+^{77.} Powell, supra note 71, at 903-04 (explaining that the Framers shared the general common law view that interpretation would depend upon the "intrinsic" meaning of words in the constitutional text, not the Framers' intentions).

-^{79.} See generally Paul Brest, The Misconceived Quest for the Original Understanding, 60 B.U.
+^{78.} See generally Paul Brest, The Misconceived Quest for the Original Understanding, 60 B.U.
 L. REV. 204, 213-27 (1980) (explaining why determination of original intent is probably impossible and would not be considered binding at the Founding).

-^{80.} See Barnett, supra note 72, at 9 (noting that most originalists understand that popular sovereignty means that the ratifiers' intent, not that of the Framers, provides "relevant authority").
+^{79.} See Barnett, supra note 71, at 9 (noting that most originalists understand that popular sovereignty means that the ratifiers' intent, not that of the Framers, provides "relevant authority").

-^{81.} See Calabresi & Prakash, supra note 26, at 551.
+^{80.} See Calabresi & Prakash, supra note 25, at 551.

-^{82.} Cf. Birk, supra note 51, at 179 (noting that the unitarians are not completely unified as to the scope of presidential control over the executive branch).
+^{81.} Cf. Birk, supra note 50, at 179 (noting that the unitarians are not completely unified as to the scope of presidential control over the executive branch).

-^{83.} See U.S. CONST., art.
+^{82.} See U.S. CONST., art.
 II, § 2, cl.
 2.

-^{84.} See id. art.
+^{83.} See id. art.
 I, § 2 cl.
 5, § 3, cl.
 6; art.
 II, § 4.

-Appointments Clause shows that the Constitution aims to have executive officers properly executing the law whom the Senate has confirmed.
+has confirmed.
 If the President could remove such officers unilaterally, he could defeat the principle aim of the Appointments Clause.
 (I have elaborated this point at length elsewhere).
-Furthermore, there is a constitutional tradition predating the founding of aligning appointment and removal power.
+He Turthermore, there is a constitutional tradition predating the founding of aligning appointment and removal power.
 This alignment seems necessary to provide for continued operation of the government under the control of jointly chosen officers.
+For all the principle aim of the government under the control of jointly chosen officers.

 Story does not explain why Congress may specify who removes Inferior Officers.
 But the structure of his argument reveals a partial answer.
-Since Congress may specify the appointing power for inferior officers, it must have the right to vest the removal authority with the appointing authority, whether the President, a department head, or a court.88
+Since Congress may specify the appointing power for inferior officers, it must have the right to vest the removal authority with the appointing authority, whether the President, a department head, or a court.87